-The IDentity 5100 is available with a universal mount suitable for most pole mount applications.
+The IDentity 4100 is available with a universal mount suitable for most applications.
 Any mounting surface must be able to support a minimum static load of 15.0 pounds (6.8 kg) plus any additional live load due to environmental conditions.

-Figure 3 IDentity 5100 Universal Reader Mount
+Figure 3 IDentity 4100 Universal Reader Mount

-To mount the IDentity 5100 reader assembly, refer to Figure 3 and perform the following:
+To mount the IDentity 4100 reader assembly, refer to Figure 3 and perform the following:

 - 1 Locate the Universal Mounting Bracket assembly and the Sun Shield. - 2 Disassemble the Universal Mounting bracket.
-Retain all hardware. - Locate the Interface Cable.
-3 - 4 Snake the bulkhead connector end of the Interface Cable through the Universal Mounting Bracket and then through the Sun Shield. - 5 Connect the cable to the reader's bulk head connector and twist to lock in place. - Install the Sun Shield on the four 1/4"-20 studs located on the rear of the reader.
-The Sun Shield will be spaced off the rear approximately 1/2" to allow for air flow. - 7 Install the Universal Mounting Bracket on the four 1/4"-20 studs. - 8 Secure the Universal Mounting Bracket and Sun Shield to the reader with the four 1/4"-20 nuts, lock washers, and flat washers. - 9 Install the Pole Mount Bracket to the Mounting Pole using the two U-Bolts, four Keps Nuts, and four Flat Washers. - 10 Adjust the Pole Mount to the proper height and tighten the hardware. - 11 Assemble the Universal Mounting Bracket/reader assembly to the Pole Mount. - 12 Adjust the angle of the reader and tighten the hardware.
+Retain all hardware. - 3 Locate the Interface Cable. - 4 Snake the bulkhead connector end of the Interface Cable through the Universal Mounting Bracket and then through the Sun Shield. - 5 Connect the cable to the reader's bulkhead connector and twist to lock in place. - 6 For outside applications, install the Sun Shield on the four $\frac{1}{4}$ "-20 studs located on the rear of the reader.
+The Sun Shield will be spaced off the rear approximately $\frac{1}{2}$ " to allow for air flow. - 7 Install the Universal Mounting Bracket on the four 1/4"-20 studs. - 8 Secure the Universal Mounting Bracket and Sun Shield to the reader with the four 1/4"-20 nuts, lock washers, and flat washers. - 9 Install the Pole Mount Bracket to the Mounting Pole using the two U-Bolts, four Keps Nuts, and four Flat Washers. - 10 Adjust the Pole Mount to the proper height and tighten the hardware. - 11 Assemble the Universal Mounting Bracket/reader assembly to the Pole Mount. - 12 Adjust the angle of the reader and tighten the hardware.